asgoodman224/asgoodman224/README.md

 ### Hi there 👋
-My name is Andrew Goodman, I am a studnet at Quinnipiac University studying Computer Science.
+My name is Andrew Goodman, I am a student at Quinnipiac University studying Computer Science.

 <!--
 **asgoodman224/asgoodman224** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.